|Assessment length / details

 6. Make constructive critical responses to their own and other students’ writing, and engage in appropriate revisions of their own work.

-The module mixes traditional poetic forms that require technical knowledge such as rhyming patterns and metrical constraints, with more playful aspects of poetic form, including OulLiPo and collage.
-In addition to the seminars/workshops there will be a found poetry tour, and students will be encouraged to engage with a range of poetic practices by attending readings and local poetry events.
+The module explores the more playful aspects of poetic form, including OulLiPo, montage, digital and multi-media poetry.
+Its focus is on looking at form and the poetic constraints used over a wide-range of contemporary poetry.
+In addition to the seminars/workshops there will be a found poetry tour, and students will be encouraged to engage with a range of poetic practices by attending readings.

 This module is designed to build on the foundational work of the first year core Introduction to Poetry, developing a more advanced technical skills base and introducing students to the imaginative ways in which poetic form is used by contemporary poets.